-Homemade truffles are a decadence to indulge over and over.
-Made with a rich dark chocolate, they are creamy and not too sweet, rolled in bitter dark chocolate.
+Homemade French chocolate truffles are a decadence to indulge over and over.
+Made with rich dark chocolate, they are creamy and not too sweet, rolled in bitter dark chocolate.
 This recipe for homemade chocolate truffles is simple and foolproof.

 Chocolate truffles make a great edible gift for a hostess, potluck or a nice addition to a dessert table.
 Easy to make, you can make it ahead and store it in the fridge for a couple of weeks.
 Although, I never had any leftovers after a few days!

 Anything homemade is the best gift in my opinion.
 Certainly, there is something about someone spending time to make you something – edible or not – even a card with kind words can be the most appreciated gift.

 If you wish to bake something to offer, you can bake this delicious Vanillekipferl, an almond shortbread.
 This holiday season, I baked sugar cookies for neighbours, my colleagues and some more and I used a great recipe from Cooking with Karli.
 I loved her recipe (and made 5 batches) because it does not require any chilling of the dough before baking it.